[ Rust dev-tool ]

 Environment Config

-Define environment variables in code and deploy updates independently from function code.
+Define environment variables in code and update them in the cloud independently from function code.

 [ How to start ]